 ZOA has been working in Iraq since 2014, initially in the north where people were fleeing from ISIS.
-Over the past two years, millions have returned to their homes.
-We support them with programmes in four different sectors; shelter, peacebuilding - including psycho-social support, livelihoods assistance and education.
-We focus on vulnerable groups like children and youth, as well as women and girls who have been the victims of sexual violence.
-We also help families that lived under ISIS with shelter and basic provisions.
+Over the past years, millions have returned to their homes.
+ZOA supports them with programmes in three sectors: Peacebuilding, Education, and Food Security and Livelihoods.
+We also help families that lived under ISIS with shelter and basic provisions in Bardarash Camp, Dohuk.
 Our working areas are Anbar governate, Ninewah governate, and Bagdad governate.

 We are here in Iraq

 The struggle against ISIS has had far-reaching consequences.
-The damage to cities and infrastructure is huge.
-The city of Mosul has been destroyed almost in its entirety.
+The humanitarian context in Iraq remains fragile, characterized by protracted internal displacement.
 Moreover, the psychological damage suffered by the people who lived under the Caliphate’s reign of terror is also immense.

 An impression of ZOA's work in Iraq

 The impact of ZOA's work in Iraq in 2022

 With a team of 15 staff members, we supported 7,061 people in rebuilding their lives.

 In recent years, Iraq’s economy has suffered a total collapse.
 Many people had to use up all their savings and sell all their possessions, just to survive.
 ZOA focuses on rebuilding the agricultural sector by equippingcommunities with the skills, knowledge, and assets they need to have resilient, sustainable livelihoods in the face of climate threats in Iraq.
 In 2022, ZOA successfully implemented many livelihood projects well aligned with a specialised Climate Smart Agriculture approach.
 Climate-smart agriculture is an integrated approach to manage landscapes – cropland, livestock, forests and fisheries that address the interlinked challenges of food security and climate change.